Steven Kwan Player Props: Guardians vs. Cardinals

-Steven Kwan -- with a slugging percentage of .278 in his past 10 games, including no homers) -- will be in action for the Cleveland Guardians against the St. Louis Cardinals, with Jack Flaherty on the mound, on May 27 at 7:15 PM ET.
+On Sunday, Steven Kwan (hitting .162 in his past 10 games) and the Cleveland Guardians play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 1:40 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Cardinals.
+He had a one-hit performance in his previous game (1-for-4) against the Cardinals.

 Steven Kwan Game Info & Props vs. the Cardinals